When deciding to learn Crochet, I started a list of bloggers to follow.

 So my Top 100 Crochet Blogs post was born 🙂

-If you have any favorite bloggers that aren’t on the list, please let me know here.
+If you have any favorite bloggers that aren’t on the list, please let me know here or comment below.

 Thanks again to everyone who helped me with contributions.

 Please enjoy the fantastic Crochet inspiration.